Geiranger from Flydalsjuvet, © Can Stock / chaoss

-- On Northbound Norwegian Coastal Cruises Hurtigruten sails through the fjord during the summer months (June 2 – September 30).
+- Take a Northbound Norwegian Coastal Cruise with Hurtigruten, as they take a side trip from Alesund to Geirangerfjord during the summer months (June 2 – September 30).

 The long days of the Norwegian summer from May to September are the best time to visit Geiranger.
 Geiranger weather never gets very warm though, because its so far north.
 July and August are the warmest months with average highs of 68 F (20 C) and average lows of 54 F (12 C).

 In the winter months from December – February, average highs are 40 F (5 C) and average lows are at the freezing mark.
 Rainfall levels are lower from May to July.
 Many attractions are closed for the off season after the summer tourists leave.